Information for Incoming Students

 -Grade E (sufficient) is equivalent to grade 6 (more or equal to 50 points and less than 60 points)

-The University of Montenegro can provide a number of places in the student dormitory.
+The University of Montenegro can provide accommodation in the student dormitory.

 In order to obtain a room in the new dormitory, you should send an e-mail with the dates of your arrival and departure to the e-mail address email@example.com

-The price for a bed in a double room is 22.90 euro per month.
+The price for a bed in a double room is 24.30 EUR per month.

 Alternatively, you can rent a private apartment.
 There is a wide offer of private accommodation in the capital city Podgorica where most faculties are.
 For information you can visit: